0xKourama/Elbanna-NP-Notes/work/sec_presentation.md

 # The statistics worldwide regarding passwords
 1. 51% `reuse passwords` across their `business` and `personal` accounts
 2. 67% do not use `any form of two-factor authentication` in their personal life, and 55% do not use it at work

+*this makes passwords attacks the easiest and simplest way to gain access*

+*what's good is that fixing this is also easy and simple*

 # The `most simple and effective step` we can take to improve our defense
 1. Having *good password hygeine*